gigfork/jruby-cloudfoundry-samples/README.md

     <td>JRuby 1.8 / 1.9</td><td>Rails 3.0.x(use 3.0.5)</td><td>Neo4j</td><td>unavailable</td><td>Use Neography(?)</td>
   </tr>
 </table>
+  [1]: "About your application’s environment" link not working(just like rails app on cloudfoundry.com).

-  [1]: Current dm-redis-adapter depend on hiredis. so, dm-redis-adapter is unavailable on JRuby and mingw32 Ruby.
+  [2]: Current dm-redis-adapter depend on hiredis. so, dm-redis-adapter is unavailable on JRuby and mingw32 Ruby.
 I tweaked the gem for independent from hiredis.